mayurdw/BankStatementReader/README.md

 - [x] Create Model for storing data

-- [] Handle TODOs first thing
+- [x] Handle TODOs first thing

-- [] Create Room Database
+- [x] Create Room Database

+- [x] Use cases for CSV Parsing?

+- [x] Put file reading operations in a coroutine

 - [] Create Fragment for confirming Transaction Type

-- [] Use cases for CSV Parsing?

-- [] Put file reading operations in a coroutine
+- [] Figure out how to make UI responsive to new file reads

+- [] Figure out how to exclude known objects